trufflesuite/truffle-hdwallet-provider/README.md

 - `mnemonic`: `string`.
 12 word mnemonic which addresses are created from.
 - `provider_uri`: `string`.
 URI of Ethereum client to send all other non-transaction-related Web3 requests.
 - `address_index`: `number`, optional.
 If specified, will tell the provider to manage the address at the index specified.
 Defaults to the first address (index `0`).
+- `num_addresses`: `number`, optional.
+If specified, will tell the provider to create the specified number of addresses.
+Defaults to `1`.

 ## Truffle Usage